Channel diverse interests into your work

 Studios and campus resources

-Positioned within a top art and design college, the Individualized Studies program has access to state-of-the-art studios, shops, labs, and a range of campus resources, such as the Material Reuse Center and our special collections at the Meyer and Simpson libraries, including photographic archives and historical objects.
+Positioned within a top art and design college, the Individualized Studies program has access to state-of-the-art studios, shops, labs, and our special collections at the Meyer and Simpson libraries, including photographic archives and historical objects.
 You’ll get to work with traditional craft-based methods as well as cutting-edge digital tools, exploring new possibilities for your chosen studio practice.

-Think with your hands in First Year Core
+Think with your hands in First Year Experience

 Transcend specific media